 - Vision expenses

 If you’re new to HDHPs and HSAs, understanding the many requirements can be difficult to navigate.
-It helps to know that the federal marketplace and state insurance carriers label their plans as HSA-eligible so you can guarantee your selecting the right plan before you purchase.
+It helps to know that the federal marketplace and state insurance carriers label their plans as HSA-eligible, so you can ensure you're selecting the right plan before purchasing an individual policy.

-If you’re interested in shopping for an HSA-compatible HDHP, meeting with a local insurance broker can help you find one that meets your needs and answer your questions.
+If you’re interested in shopping for an HSA-qualified HDHP, meeting with a local insurance broker can help you find one that meets your needs and answer your questions.

 Other HSA requirements

-In addition to having an HSA-qualified insurance policy, the IRS has other strict guidelines for those looking to open and contribute to an HSA.
+In addition to having an HSA-qualified HDHP, the IRS has other strict guidelines for those looking to open and contribute to an HSA.

-These are the other requirements to participate to your HSA:
+These are the other requirements to participate in an HSA:

-- You must have no other health coverage, with the exception of several types of ancillary coverage.
-You must not be enrolled in Medicare, TRICARE or TRICARE for Life
+- Plan participants must have no other health coverage, except for a few types of ancillary coverage.
+Employees can’t be enrolled in Medicare, TRICARE, or TRICARE for Life

-- You cannot be claimed as a dependent on someone else's tax return
+- Plan participants can’t be claimed as a dependent on someone else's tax return

 Contributions and out-of-pocket limits for HSAs and HDHPs